Exploring the Shape of Economics: A Multilayer Network Analysis of Social Communities and Intellectual Similarity Among Journals Before and After the 2008 Financial Crisis: Conclusion

 \section{Conclusion}

 The analysis developed in this paper suggests that any changes in research topics or modifications to the knowledge base that may have occurred during the 15-year observation period appear not to have altered fundamental social and intellectual relationships among journals.
 By extension, the discipline's institutional structure demonstrates remarkable stability.
 This finding underscores the importance of distinguishing between what economists study and how their work is organized, evaluated, and legitimized.
 Although what economists study can be shaped by external crises, policy demands, or methodological innovations, the institutional dimensions of their work are governed by institutionalized norms and power relations.
-These norms and power relations are mainly defined in social communities gathered around journals.
+These norms and power relations are mainly defined in social communities gathered around journals, a structure that may well characterize other disciplines, though this remains to be tested.

 The network of journals defines the relational infrastructure of economics where editors operate as gatekeepers.
 They reinforce shared evaluative criteria and reproduce hierarchies, even as the discipline absorbs new topics.
 In this context, the crisis was a new puzzle to solve within the existing paradigm, not a challenge to the authority structures governing publication or collaboration.
 The financial crisis has not destabilized the social order of the discipline.